 The Response Map Duple subfield contains a Requester MAC Address subfield and a Requester Dialog Token subfield.
 An AP or PCP includes one or more Response Map Duple subfields in a Group Addressed GAS Response frame.

+The GAS Query Size subfield contains the size of the GAS query request or GAS query response in octets.

 Editor: Please add a new row to Table 9-450 as shown below.